background

 When does the CMMC Proposed Final Rule go into effect?

-The DoD published the final rule, 32 CFR rule, in the Federal Register on October 15, 2024 and it is set to go in effect on December 16.
-This means that CMMC 2.0 program will be live and assessments will be available.
+The DoD published the final rule, 32 CFR rule, in the Federal Register on October 15, 2024 and it went into effect on December 16.
+This means that CMMC 2.0 program is now live and assessments are available.

 The 48 CFR rule is expected to be final in Q2 2025.
 At that time, the CMMC phased rollout will begin.